For Those That Consider 1935 “Modern”

-Now that we’ve gotten rid of the riff-raff around here, let’s get down to business.
-The serious business of New Haven pizza.
+Let’s get down to the serious business of New Haven pizza.

 Originally called State Street Apizza, Modern Apizza was founded in 1934 and has been in the same spot ever since.
 Unlike Frank Pepe Pizzeria Napoletana and Sally’s Apizza, the other well-known New Haven pizzerias, Modern Apizza is not located on New Haven’s famous Wooster Street but rather on nearby State Street.

 I suppose a quick explanation is in order for those of you unfamiliar with “apizza.”
 New Haven-style pizza, locally known as apizza, is a style of Neapolitan pizza common in and around New Haven.
 It originated at the Frank Pepe Pizzeria Napoletano and is now served in many other pizza restaurants in the area, most notably, Sally’s Apizza, Bar Bru Room, Grand Apizza, Sal’s Apizza, and Modern Apizza.
 This geographically-limited pizza style has gained considerable culinary and historical importance.